 In "Electric Bike", Ben tries out Dr. Katz's bike but breaks it.
 He calls up Katz to say the bike sucks, is slow, looks funny, and people laugh at it.

 Dr. Katz: (agitated) Okay, Ben, we're gonna have to talk about this more tonight.
 And I think...
 I'm hoping that you realize you've made a big- hello?....
 Ben?

 In "Movies", when Dr. Katz wants to see "Love Strings" instead of "Firepower":

 Ben: Here's the deal, dad: Do what I say.
 And don't be an idiot.
-"Firepower" is a better movie.
-I know what I'm talking about; I represent the youth of America, you should tap into that.
+We go see my movie, it's a better choice.
+Um, I know what I'm talking about; I represent the youth of America, you should tap into that.